EMD Antitrust Case

 Jerry Pinkepank Comments

-I was an intern at Justice on that case in the summer of 1963, but I didn't copy anything.
-I was assigned to review the material the railroads submitted in response to a grand jury subpoena regarding any use of traffic reciprocity by GM to promote orders of EMD locomotives.
+I was an intern at Justice on that case in the summer of 1963, I was assigned to review the material the railroads submitted in response to a grand jury subpoena regarding any use of traffic reciprocity by GM to promote orders of EMD locomotives.

 At the end of my internship one of the attorneys to whom I reported gave me the production records the builders had all voluntarily provided (not sequestered as Grand Jury material) because they didn't have further use for them and they weren't Grand Jury material.
-I'd been aware of them but didn't do any form of copying, either machine or hand.
 These builder-furnished production records I used to make the production data columns in the first Diesel Spotter's Guide, which were for the most part carried forward to the Second Diesel Spotter's Guide because the arrangement I had with Dave Morgan (then books editor at Kalmbach in addition to being the editor of Trains) was that I would avoid unnecessary changes as they were re-using the plates as much as possible to keep production costs low for the new edition.
 As a result of that provision, the work done October 28, 1972 at Don Dover's house by the assembled group of Don, me, Dave Ingles, Lou Marre, Ken Douglas and Dick Will didn't try to revise pages from the first DSG and concentrated on the enlarged scope of Second DSG to include industrial units and new models.

 In the 1962-63 academic year at Columbia University law school, I spent more time in the Engineering library than the Law library, including researching early diesel models for the first DSG.
 I do think that my internship played a minor role in the case being dropped.
 In casual conversations with the attorneys I'd many times described the superior availability and lower maintenance costs of EMD locomotives and stated that it was the basis of railroads preferring them.
 I think that when the Grand Jury material failed to support the indictment, that was when Nicholas Katzenbach, Assistant Attorney General, ordered the criminal case dropped (and later the civil case as well).
 It's likely the attorneys I worked with would have mentioned what I'd said, though the lack of incriminating Grand Jury material without doubt was the main reason for dropping the criminal case.